SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 ### [OPTIONAL] Infiniband

+Format: `_ib`

-`_ib` indicates Infiniband networking.
+This extension indicates Infiniband networking.

 More extensions may be forthcoming and appended in a later revision of this spec.

-Extensions need to be specified in the above mentioned order.
+Extensions need to be specified in the above-mentioned order.

 ### Naming options advice